-Sleep apnea is a potentially serious sleep disorder in which breathing repeatedly stops and starts.
+Sleep apnea is a potentially serious disorder in which breathing during sleep repeatedly stops and starts.
 The term apnea can be translated to “without breath” and refers to a breathing pause that lasts as short as 10 seconds to over a minute.
 This involuntary pause can result either from a blocked airway or a signaling problem in the brain.
 Either way, the brain and rest of the body may not be getting the oxygen they require.
-Once the airway is ope again or the brain receives the required breathing signal, the person will exhibit disruptive sleep patterns.
+Once the airway is open again or the brain receives the required breathing signal, the person will exhibit disruptive sleep patterns.
 These patterns include snorting, deep breathing, or waking up completely.

-The most common types of apnea are:
+The most common types of sleep apnea are:

 Though there are several types of the disorder , the two prominent types are obstructive sleep apnea and central sleep apnea.
 It is important to understand the key differences between these sleeping disorders to know how to properly treat each one.

 A number of risk factors can contribute to sleep apnea, although the most common include:

 Sleep apnea is very common, affecting more than 18 million Americans according to the National Sleep Foundation.
 Studies have found that 1 in 5 adults have mild symptoms of OSA, while 1 in 15 display moderate-to-severe symptoms.
 It occurs in all age groups and sexes, but it is most commonly seen in overweight males over the age of 40.
 That said, recent studies conducted by the American Journal of Epidemiology have found that by the age of menopause, 20% or more of women will develop sleep apnea due to reductions in estrogen levels.
 Though all of these conclusions can give us a ball park idea of how common it is, a lack of awareness by the public and many health care professionals have resulted in the vast majority of patients remaining undiagnosed, and therefore untreated despite the seriousness of the disorder.